Tidjini/react-server-side/README.md

             }
         ]

-        comeback kto App.js and call the renderRoutes (like renderer.js with route.routes props of the App)
+        comeback to App.js and call the renderRoutes (like renderer.js with route.routes props of the App)
         ----RUN TEST --- with H1 header test commit 'create the root app.js'